algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 To execute each line of the binary file we are comparing the retrieved 4 bytes to:

-- An instruction, 7 bit
+- An instruction, 7-bit
-- The destination register, 5 bit
+- The destination register, 5-bit
-- An indicator to identify which operation is required, 3 bit
+- An indicator to identify which operation is required, 3-bit
-- The first source register, 5 bit
+- The first source register, 5-bit
-- The second source register, 5 bit
+- The second source register, 5-bit
-- A second indicator to encode additional informations about the operation, 7 bits
+- A second indicator to encode additional information about the operation, 7 bits

-The indicators are not necessary used in every intruction, in this case they are filled with 0.
+The indicators are not necessarily used in every instruction, in this case, they are filled with 0.

-A full explanation of the different type of instructions is available in the <a href="./functional_specifications.md/#52-instruction-types-and-binary-formats">functional specifications</a>
+A full explanation of the different types of instructions is available in the <a href="./functional_specifications.md/#52-instruction-types-and-binary-formats">functional specifications</a>

-After the completion of the execution a console will appear, if the user's program contains a syscall it will display the content of the syscall.
+After the completion of the execution, a console will appear, if the user's program contains a syscall it will display the content of the syscall.
 If not, the console will remain black.

 ## 8. Maintenance

 The maintenance after the project is the longest period of the lifetime of a project.
 Thus we are aiming to have commented and refactored our code as much as possible in the current context.

 [^1]:IDE: Integrated Development Environment.
-This is an application or even a terminal allowing users to modify or to write a computer program.
+This is an application or even a terminal allowing users to modify or write a computer program.
 [^2]:Repository: A repository is a folder (usually a project) stored both locally and in the cloud.
-A group of individuals can create, modify and delete a repository freely.
+A group of individuals can create, modify, and delete a repository freely.
 [^3]: Header: A header file is a file used for C/C++ programs.
 It is used to declare functions and variables before executing a program.
-[^4]: Readability: The readability is the ability to read a program without having problems to understand it's use or the goal of the functions/variables used.
+[^4]: Readability: The ability to read a program without having problems understanding its use or the goal of the functions/variables used.
-[^5]: IDEs that allows this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE and multiple others.
+[^5]: IDEs that allow this feature are: VScode/codium, Visual Studio Community, Eclipse, IntelliJ IDEA, PyCharm, Arduino IDE, and multiple others.
 [^6]: Von Neumann architecture: The Von Neumann architecture is one of the earliest computer architecture.
-[^7]: Parser: A Parser is a program that can split a chain of character to identify a specific syntax or specific keywords.
+[^7]: Parser: A Parser is a program that can split a chain of characters to identify a specific syntax or specific keywords.
 [^8]: Machine code: Machine code is the name given to the language of the computer, also named binary.
-[^9]: String: A chain of character contained in one variable.
+[^9]: String: A chain of characters contained in one variable.
-[^10]: Arrays and enumerators: An array is a data structure that store a fixed number of the same type of variable and an enumerator is a type of data that represent a sequence of value.
+[^10]: Arrays and enumerators: An array is a data structure that stores a fixed number of the same type of variable and an enumerator is a type of data that represents a sequence of values.
-[^11]: An overflow is when a value exceed the maximum.
+[^11]: An overflow is when a value exceeds the maximum.
 [^12]: An underflow is when a value falls below the minimum.
-[^13]: The little endian is the format commonly used by processors to read binary, this format stores the least significant byte at the start, as the contrary of the big endian.
+[^13]: The little-endian is the format commonly used by processors to read binary, this format stores the least significant byte at the start, as the contrary of the big-endian.

 <div align="right"><a href="#table-of-content"><img src="img/functional_specifications/back.png" width="35px"></a></div>